16 fun things to do in Padstow, Cornwall in 2023

 It’s well worth visiting while you’re in town!

-Tickets cost £7.50 per person, which mainly goes towards protecting the lobsters.
+Tickets cost £7.50 per person (concessions are available), which mainly goes towards protecting the lobsters.

 What better way to burn off all that glorious Padstow food?